akrivega/akrivega/README.md

-Hello, I am Alexey Krivega; an undergraduate at UC Berkeley studying Astrophysics, Applied Math, and Data Science.
+Hello, I am Alexey Krivega; an undergraduate at UC Berkeley studying Astrophysics

-You can reach me at krivega.alexey@berkeley.edu :)
+You can reach me at krivega.alexey@berkeley.edu
 <!---
 akrivega/akrivega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.